Improved Kernels and Algorithms for Claw and Diamond Free Edge Deletion Based on Refined Observations: A Structural Property of Claw, Diamond -Free Graphs

-A {\it{simplified}} vertex is a vertex whose neighbors form a clique.
-A {\it{bag}} is a maximal clique or a simplified vertex.
-For a \{claw, diamond\}-free graph $H$, let $\cB(H)$ be the set of all bags of $H$.
-Cygan et al.~\cite{DBLP:journals/mst/CyganPPLW17} studied the following lemmas.
+Before giving the kernelization, let us first recall some important properties of \{claw, diamond\}-free graphs, which have been studied in~\cite{DBLP:journals/mst/CyganPPLW17}.
+We need the following notations from~\cite{DBLP:journals/mst/CyganPPLW17}.
+A {\it{simplicial}} vertex is a vertex whose neighbors form a clique.
+A {\it{bag}} is a maximal clique or a simplicial vertex.
+For a \{claw, diamond\}-free graph~$H$, let~$\cB(H)$ be the set of all bags of~$H$.